PolicyEngine/policyengine/policyengine-client/src/markdown/uk/faq.md

 None; PolicyEngine is a "static model" only.
 For example, it assumes that changing marginal tax rates will not affect labour supply.

-### How are the reform provisions sequenced for the budgetary impact chart?

-Since policy reforms can interact, we do not model them independently.
-Instead, we start with programs that produce budgetary costs (like new spending programs or tax cuts), ordered from largest to smallest, then do the same with programs that produce budgetary surpluses.
-This sequence does not follow the order the reforms were specified.

 ### How does PolicyEngine define poverty?

 PolicyEngine reports the change to the absolute poverty rate before housing costs.